jsha/minica/README.md

 the certificate, or the first IP address if no domain names are present.
 It will not overwrite existing keys or certificates.

+The certificate will have a validity of 90 years.

 # Installation

 First, install the [Go tools](https://golang.org/dl/) and set up your `$GOPATH`.